 Add the sour cream.

-Sour cream is going to add a bit of creaminess to the recipe.
+Sour cream is going to add a bit of creaminess to the recipe, but y’all are going to love Jiffy cornbread with sour cream.
 It doesn’t add too much flavor but gives the cornbread a richer taste.

 Add the vegetable oil.

 Vegetable oil is one of the added ingredients that is going to help add more moisture to the cornbread.

 Give it all a good stir, until everything is mixed together.

 Add the sugar.

 Again, adding the sugar is an option.
 If you don’t add it, it won’t take away from the moisture.
 The sugar is only going to add some sweetness to the cornbread.